1. DEBT RELIEF

 If you’re late paying your taxes, you’re likely to face some extra costs in the form of interest and penalties even if you do establish a formal payment plan with the IRS.

-However, the penalties are even stiffer if you don’t file and don’t establish a plan to pay what you owe.
+However, the penalties are even stiffer if you don’t file and don’t establish a plan to pay your back taxes.

-Also, the sooner you begin paying down your debt, the sooner your interest will start to decrease.
+Also, the sooner you begin paying off your debt, the less interest you’ll pay overall.
 Otherwise, your tax debt problem will just continue to grow at an increasingly fast pace.

 Tax lien